mayabrandi/clinical_EPPs/README.md

 Once the EPP is in place on the master step you need to configure its usage.
 This can be done both on master step and on step level.

-Klick the LAB WORK tab and select a step in which you have enabeled the EPP.
+Klick the `LAB WORK` tab and select a step in which you have enabeled the EPP.

 ![](img/configuration_labwork.png)

-Choose STEP or MASTER STEP, and scroll down to the AUTOMATION section.
+Choose `STEP` or `MASTER STEP`, and scroll down to the `AUTOMATION` section.
 The new EPP should be seen there.

 ![](img/step_settings.png)